ConorWilliams/AoC_2024/include/yeti/README.md

 Similar to `parser_fn`, the purpose of No 3-4 is to make static type checking possible for typed parsers before they are invoked.

+## COPY

+The yeti library is a parser combinator library that is designed to be simple, efficient and leverage  C++23/26 features.
+With the goal of simplifying the implementation, yeti makes all of its types aggregates.
+This exposes some internals but saves a lot of boilerplate code.

+Yeti is constexpr

+Yeti tries to have descriptive error messages.

+Yeti has first class support for

+- `skip`
+- `ignore`/`mute`/`silence`/`discard`/
+- `drop`

+Yeti provides the following parsers:

+- `noop` parser that does nothing and always succeeds.
+- `fail` parser that does nothing and always fails.
+- `any` parser that matches any char.
+- `eof` parser that matches the end of the input.